 Execute these steps with confidence and enthusiasm to make a strong case for why you are the best candidate for the position.

-At the end of the day, other working mothers are your best confidant.
+At the end of the day, other former stay-at-home mothers are your best confidant.
 Create lasting friendships, exchange valuable job search information, and find support for life’s hardest working mother moments.

 Don’t know where to start?